JDoYo/saveyourself/<SaveYourself>_Project Management.md

 Start Time: 1:30 PM

 End Time: 2:03 PM
-*	Agreed to make a tap based game
+*	Agreed to make a tap-based game.
-*	Agreed to make the game off of unity
+*	Agreed to make the game using Unity.
-* Made PowerPoint to present to the class what our project will be about
+* Made a PowerPoint to show the class what our project will be.

 **September 7, 2016**